enuchi/gas-client/README.md

 ### Development mode

-Development mode for the `gas-client` helper class will be run when:

-1. the `google` client API cannot be found, i.e. an error is thrown with the message "ReferenceError: google is not defined", and
+Development mode for the `gas-client` helper class will be run when the `google` client API cannot be found, i.e. an error is thrown with the message "google is not defined"

-2. a `process.env.NODE_ENV` variable is set to `'development'`. [webpack.DefinePlugin](https://webpack.js.org/plugins/define-plugin/) can be set this up like this:

    ```javascript
    plugins: [